RaglandCodes/Note/README.md

 ## What's new
 - Users can hover over the ♥ multiple times
+- One user can only like the note once

 ## Limitations
-- Same user can like the same note multiple times
 - Can't edit / delete your notes

-## Coming next
-- Fix ⬆ those limitations
+- Can't handle double quotes in the notes